TedClayton1/AllThingsCloud4Learning/Root Entity Google Cloud Datastore.md

 - **Ancestor path:**

     When you create a new entity with a parent, the path of parent entities leading to the root entity is called its "ancestor path".

+- **Unique identifier:**

+    Each root entity has a unique identifier, which can be either a custom string name or a numeric ID, that distinguishes it from other root entities of the same kind.

+- **Accessing data:**

+    To access a specific root entity, you need to use its "kind" (like a category) and its unique identifier in your query.

 Example: